Jaitpura, Phulera

 Jaitpura is a village situated in North-East of Phulera Tehsil of Jaipur district in Rajasthan, India.

 It is 10 km from Phulera, 8 km from Sambhar, 60 km from Jaipur.
 The village is spread in approx. 18000 Bighas area.
 Its altitude is 390 metres above MSL.
 Its Pin-Code is 303604, India.

-Most of the residents are Jats {जाट}.

 Schedule Caste (SC) constitutes 11.08% while Schedule Tribe (ST) were 8.85% of total population in Jaitpura village.

 In Jaitpura village out of total population, 937 were engaged in work activities.
 64.89% of workers describe their work as Main Work (Employment or earning more than 6 months) while 35.11% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 937 workers engaged in Main Work, 265 were cultivators (owner or co-owner) while 30 were agricultural labourers.

 Transportation connectivity

 Its nearest Local railway station is Khandel (approx. 3 km), while other nearest bigger railway junction is Phulera which is well connected to nearest bigger cities like Jaipur and Ajmer via express trains.
 Khandel railway station falls on route from Phulera to Rewari (215 km) which was formed on 18 May 1905.